 Some consider the Tarot to hold all the world's wisdom distilled into images as potent as any dream.
 But, as with a dream, the information ascribed to these cards should be made pertinent to your life experiences—look upon the information in this online course as a guide to spark your personal journey.

-Suggestions to help you along the way:
+Advice to help you learn the Tarot:

 1. Approach each course lesson sequentially, and take your time.
 Each lesson is designed to build upon each other.